huaminglin/docker-demo/postgres-demo/postgres-transaction-demo/README.md

 sudo docker exec postgres-transaction-demo_client_1 bash -c /sql/serialization-failure-concurrency.sh

+The two sql files have no select on t_isolation, so the block comes from the udpate statement.

 The second transaction is blocked until the first transaction commit/abort its update.

 ## serialization anomaly